 T-Mobile took the opposite approach, with the goal of rolling out coverage far and wide, letting its customers get the “5G” indicator on their devices even if the speed improvements were only marginal.
 T-Mobile primarily used the 600MHz spectrum to pull this off, so it could rapidly expand 5G coverage without building too many more towers.
 The result was that T-Mobile became the first U.S. carrier to boast

 AT&T took the middle ground, choosing to commit itself to neither approach.
-Perhaps learning its lesson from the 5G Evolution debacle, it decided to remain quieter about promoting
+Perhaps learning its lesson from the 5G Evolution debacle, it decided to remain quieter about promoting 5G, taking a slow-and-steady approach to rolling things out nationwide, using a mixture of mmWave and sub-6GHz technologies.

 The biggest challenge with getting 5G properly deployed in the U.S. is that the FCC regulates most of the wireless frequencies in the U.S. We don’t need to look much farther than the current controversy with the aviation industry to see why this is necessary.